-- Use a center punch to help locate the hole to be drilled in the - correct place. - Select the correct speed for the material and size drill being used. - REMOVE THE CHUCK KEY IMMEDIATELY AFTER TIGHTENING OR REMOVING A DRILL BIT!
-Leaving it in the chuck creates a high risk of injury or damage. - All work must be held securely for drilling by using either a drill vise or C-clam ps.
-A work-piece that moves when being drilled can break the drill, injure the operator and destroy itself. - Don't drill into the vise or table.
-Place wood under the part for "through" holes. - Hold round stock securely with a "Vee block" in a vise. - Large work-pieces must be set firmly against the left side of the drill press column so that if the drill grabs, it cannot spin the work-piece and cause injury to the operator or others. - If the drill grabs the work piece and it is yanked loose of the clamps and begins to spin, maintain downward pressure with the press and turn off the power.
-Do not retract the drill as this would allow the work-piece to be thrown from the press and may cause serious injury. - If the drill bit binds or sticks in your work piece (drill bit stops spinning while chuck is still spinning or park breaks loose and starts spinning) you should maintain downward pressure and turn off the machine. - Hands are to be kept clear of the revolving spindle, chuck, drill, and chips. - Always ease up on the feed or drill pressure as the drill begins to break through the work-piece.
-Heavy feed pressure will cause the drill to dig in, and could damage the material being drilled, break the drill, or cause the work-piece to spin. - When drilling large holes drill a pilot hole with a small drill such as 1/8 inch and then step up in sizes to prevent drill chatter. - Be sure the drill press is stopped before removing the work- piece or clearing chips or cuttings.
+- Use a center punch to help locate the hole to be drilled in the correct place. - Select the correct speed for the material and size drill being used. - Remove the chuck key immediately after tightening or removing a Drill bit!
+(Leaving it in the chuck increases the risk of injury or damage.) - All work must be held securely for drilling using either a drill vise or C-clamps. - A workpiece that moves when being drilled can break the drill, injure the operator and destroy itself. - Don't drill into the vise or table.
+Place wood under the part for "through" holes. - Hold round stock securely with a "Vee block" in a vise. - Large workpieces must be set firmly against the left side of the drill press column so that if the drill grabs, it cannot spin the workpiece and cause injury to the operator or others. - If the drill grabs the workpiece, yanks loose of the clamps, and begins to spin, maintain downward pressure with the press, and turn off the power. - Do not retract the drill, as this would allow the workpiece to be thrown from the press and may cause serious injury. - If the drill bit binds or sticks in your workpiece (drill bit stops spinning while chuck is still spinning or park breaks loose and starts spinning), you should maintain downward pressure and turn off the machine. - Hands must be clear of the revolving spindle, chuck, drill, and chips. - Always ease up on the feed or drill pressure as the drill begins to break through the workpiece.
+Heavy feed pressure will cause the drill to dig in and could damage the drilled material, break the drill, or cause the workpiece to spin. - When drilling large holes, drill a pilot hole with a small drill, such as 1/8 inch, and then step up in size to prevent drill chatter. - Be sure the drill press is stopped before removing the workpiece or clearing chips or cuttings.